 Network summary

-The linux network_summary
+The Linux network_summary

 data stream provides network IO metrics collected from the